Home | Plan Your Visit

 Entry

-Some events, workshops, or programmes may require booking or tickets.
+Some events, workshops, or programmes may require a booking or ticket.

 Photography

 Photography is welcome in public areas.
-Please check signage in exhibition spaces, as some works may have restrictions.
+Please check at reception as some works may have restrictions.

 Toi Aro is a shared space open to all ages.
 Children should be supervised, especially in gallery and studio areas.